-In mid-2017, we were granted a one-year permit to research the potential of farming off Bruny Island’s Cape Connella.
+In mid-2017, we were granted a scientific research permit (from State Government) to research the potential of farming off Bruny Island’s Cape Connella.

-As of a few weeks ago (October 2018) we deployed three environmental monitoring buoys, one off Cape Connella (location ‘A’), another at our existing Storm Bay 1 Lease and the third at the new Zone we are applying to farm at East of Yellow Bluff (EOYB).
+In October 2018 three environmental monitoring buoys were deployed; one off Cape Connella (location ‘A’), another at our existing Storm Bay 1 Lease and the third at our marine lease site at East of Yellow Bluff (EOYB).
 Having these three wave-buoys located along the eastern-shore of Bruny Island will allow us to see how the conditions change from south to north Bruny, in particular for swell size and direction.

 These three buoys will collect wind speed and gust, wave height, direction and period, current flow for all depths, water temperature, salinity and dissolved oxygen data